SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

 ## Using the Objectives for MAP estimates

-You can also add a prior option to `build_loss_objective` and `multiple_shooting_objective` that essentially turns it into MAP by multiplying the loglikelihood (the cost) by the prior.
+You can also add a prior option to `build_loss_objective` and `multiple_shooting_objective` that essentially turns it into MAP by multiplying the log-likelihood (the cost) by the prior.
 The option is available as the keyword argument `priors`, it can take in either an array of univariate distributions for each of the parameters or a multivariate distribution.